harttraveller/pyeio/docs/index.md

 pip install 'pyeio[json,toml]'
 ```

-The reason you have to specify a specific format, is because this library aims to maximally cover as many possible formats, so installing all the dependencies will be excessive for most use cases.
+The reason you have to specify a specific format is because this library aims to maximally cover as many possible formats, so installing all the dependencies will be excessive for most use cases.
 If you want to install them all though, you can with:

 ```sh
 pip install 'pyeio[all]'